Post Office Wrongly Declares Woman Dead; ‘How Does Something Like This Happen?’

 “Someone made a mistake at that post office that could have really affected my life,” she said.

-A post office spokesperson called it an “isolated incident,” and speculated when the letter was returned, the “wrong sticker for the reason for nondelivery was applied.”
+A post office spokesperson called it an “isolated incident” and speculated when the letter was returned, the “wrong sticker for the reason for nondelivery was applied.”

 The post office apologized, and so did Naponelli’s bank.
 The bank told CBS 2 it will examine its policy for sending out letters to next of kin.